1896–97 Hamburg dockworkers' strike: Significance of the Port of Hamburg

 Since the mid-19th century, Hamburg had been Germany's leading centre of trade and shipping.
 The port of the city was its economic hub.
 Between 1856 and 1886, the number of goods imported by ship to Hamburg tripled, mainly due to intensified trade relations with Latin America after this region broke away from Portugal and Spain.
 Added to this was emigration to America.
 This reduced freight rates for goods transported from America to Hamburg, as the cargo space for voyages from Europe to America was already used and paid for.

 The economic centre of the port also shaped Hamburg's industry, which was heavily export-oriented.
 The production of goods with high craftsmanship played a greater role here than in industrial regions where mass production prevailed.
 Added to this was the manufacture of large goods: ships in Hamburg's shipyards.

 The competitiveness of the Port of Hamburg grew during the German Empire.
 In 1873, the Port of Hamburg accounted for almost 30 percent of Germany's shipping traffic, measured in net registered tons.
-This made Hamburg the undisputed number one among German port cities.
+This made Hamburg the leading port city in Germany.
 Bremen/Bremerhaven followed far behind with a share of almost 12 percent.
 Hamburg's share grew to over 40 percent by 1893, reaching more than 44 percent in 1911.
 The ports on the Weser River, still in second place, were only able to improve their share by half a percentage point by 1911.
 The great advantage of the Port of Hamburg was its good connections to the hinterland.
 There was an extensive system of inland waterways and railways to and from Hamburg.
 From Hamburg's perspective, this hinterland extended beyond Germany's borders.
 As a transit station, the port was also of great importance for the movement of goods between parts of Central and Eastern Europe and the “New World.”
 In particular, the flow of goods to and from Austria-Hungary, the Balkan states, Scandinavia, and, to some extent, Russia often passed through Hamburg.

 The Hanseatic city drew much of its economic and political power from its port.
 This also meant that there was potential for losses, especially if the port industry was disrupted, for example, by strikes.